 Jenny L. Grote, PE, PTOE has been employed by the City of Phoenix in the Street Transportation Department for more than 29 years.
 She was the first female traffic engineer for the City and has spent most of her career in the Traffic Services (Operations) Division until she was promoted two and a half years ago to Deputy Street Transportation Director.
-She leads the Planning, Design & Programming Division.
+She leads the Transportation Planning & Programming Division.
 Last year, she started a Mentor Program for the 300+ person Division.

 Jenny's career began in Denver, Colorado with the consulting firm of BRW, Inc. after receiving her Bachelor of Science degree in Civil and Environmental Engineering from the University of Colorado.
 She is a registered Professional Engineer in Arizona and a certified Professional Traffic Operations Engineer.